rizac/gfzreport/gfzreport/templates/network/template.rst

    In the following, with "directive block" (or simply block) we will denote the directive AND its label (if any).
 NOTE THAT ONLY A BLANK LINE, NOT EVEN COMMENTS, can be input between a label and its directive!
-   "./larch.png" is called the directive argument ":width: 33%" and ":align: center" are directive options, called the directive fields (in the form :fieldname: fieldbody)
+   - "./larch.png" is called the directive argument
+   - ":width: 33%" and ":align: center" are directive options in the form :name: value
-   "caption" is called the directive content
+   - "caption" is called the directive content
    (For details, see http://docutils.sourceforge.net/docs/ref/rst/directives.html#figure)

    From within the web application, NEVER EDIT FILE PATHS as they are relative to this document path on the server.
-Never EDIT field names, as they might break the document build.
+Never EDIT option names, as they might break the document build.
-   Everything else (non-file argument, non-file content, field bodies) can be editable
+   Everything else (non-file argument, non-file content, option values) can be editable

    You can always delete / move / copy a directive BLOCK anywhere in the text.
    The block must be followed and preceeded by an empty line.

+   Non-standard Rst directives (i.e., implemented and working in this program only) are marked as (NonStandard) below

 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^